Skip to content

 • Update README.md when setup, scope, or entry-point commands change.

-• Update the spec when the product contract changes.
+• Update the Operator Spec or CLI Spec when the matching product contract changes.

 • Update this page when workflow, tooling, or contributor expectations change.